 Skaria applied for a green card back in 2013.
 He’s still waiting.
 If he can’t get it before his son turns 21, Rohan will have to leave the country.
 Skaria says he somewhat regrets his decision to leave London for the US.
 “I feel like I got fooled,” he says, adding that his Indian friends in the UK are now citizens.

 The people whose families end up in limbo are precisely the ones who US employers seek to attract—the ones with skills that can’t be matched by American workers.
 It would be in the US’s interest to help these immigrants stay, to progress in their careers, to become entrepreneurs, and create jobs for others.
 Instead, due to their visas, they are stuck in roles that they might have outgrown.
 They can’t change employers or start new businesses.

 Yogi Chhabra, 52, works as a mechanical engineer in Louisville, Kentucky.
 He moved to the US with his wife and three-year-old in 1998.
 His second son, born in the US, is an American citizen.
 But after turning 21, his oldest Dishant was cast into the hell of visa uncertainty.
-The people whose families end up in limbo are precisely the ones who US employers seek to attract.

 To attend college, Dishant was awarded a student visa under the Obama administration.
 He doesn’t know if he’ll be as lucky under the Trump administration’s stricter scrutiny once he graduates and applies for graduate school.
 And if Dishant later fails to find a job quickly, he could again run out of time to procure a work visa.
 At every step, he risks having to leave the country where he grew up.
 “We are soon going to be a broken family,” Chhabra says.